Grantee: Anil Sood, M.D.

 - MD Anderson Cancer Center

 Anil Sood, M.D., researches the biological mechanisms by which chronic stress and related pathways can influence cancer growth and progression.

-In the current research project, Dr. Sood and his team are elucidating the effects of sympathetic mediators on various cancer biological processes.
-Specifically, they have learned that dopamine levels are substantially reduced under chronic stress conditions, and dopamine agonists might be effective in blocking the deleterious effects of chronic stress on cancer growth.
-Additional work is ongoing.
+In their current research project, Dr. Sood and his team are elucidating the effects of sympathetic mediators on various cancer biological processes.
+Specifically, they have learned that dopamine levels are substantially reduced under chronic stress conditions and dopamine agonists might be effective in blocking the deleterious effects of chronic stress on cancer growth.